Comparing PXI and SCXI

 PXI provides system support for switching, data acquisition, signal conditioning and instrumentation modules in a common chassis.

-SCXI System
+SCXI SYSTEM

 SCXI is a proprietary standard developed by National Instruments (NI) and is primarily used for data conditioning applications.
 Some switching functions are also available in SCXI.
 Data acquisition is typically performed by a PCI card in an external PC.

-NI does not openly publish the standard, but a few small third-party companies manufacture SCXI-compatible modules, which can be found on the NI website.
+NI does not openly publish the standard, but there are a few small third party companies that manufacture SCXI compatible modules who can be found from the NI web site.

 It is practical to mix SCXI and PXI.
 However, the two standards are mechanically different (SCXI cards are larger than 3U PXI) and electrically very different.